 a distinctly dire situation because their food rations have been reduced and because they can no

-5. The pandemic has had a severe impact on livelihoods because of the closure of markets,
+longer travel to host communities to find alternative sources of food. - The pandemic has had a severe impact on livelihoods because of the closure of markets,

 businesses and key trading routes.
 The worst affected are those that work low paid, insecure jobs